Effective Psychotherapists

 Protecting LGBTQIA+ youth from conversion therapy

-The term conversion therapy refers to the practice of trying to change someone’s sexual orientation or gender identity, often through spiritual methods.
+The term conversion therapy refers to the practice of trying to change someone’s sexual orientation or gender identity, often through methods that are based in religiosity or spirituality.
 It is also sometimes referred to as “reparative therapy”.
 Such interventions are based on the false belief that LGBTQ individuals are mentally ill.
-The practice of conversion therapies to change sexual orientation has been condemned widely by scientific literature and virtually every medical, educational, and mental health organization in the US.
+The practice of conversion therapies to change sexual orientation has been condemned widely by scientific literature and virtually every medical, educational, and mental health organization in the U.S.

 Parents of LGBTQ youth should be aware of the dangers of undergoing conversion therapy.
 Despite the fact that conversion efforts have been reported to cause long-lasting damage to mental health and increased suicide attempts, many youths are still currently experiencing conversion therapy.
-The number of youth in America that experiences conversion therapy every year is estimated to be around 16,000.
+The number of youths (ages 13 to 17) in the U.S. who experience conversion therapy every year is estimated to be around 16,000.

 Conversion therapy usually starts at home when the family rejects the sexual orientation of their child or teen.
 A research study by San Francisco State University found that youth who were rejected by their families because of their sexual orientation were eight times more likely to attempt suicide.
 People who have received conversion therapy have reported shame, fear, hurt, and long-lasting trauma from the experience.